Neil Simon, Broadway's master of comedy, dies at 91

 Simon was born Marvin Neil Simon in New York and was raised in the Bronx and Washington Heights.
 He was a Depression-era child, his father, Irving, a garment-industry salesman.
 He was raised mostly by his strong-willed mother, Mamie, and mentored by his older brother, Danny, who nicknamed his younger sibling, Doc.

 Simon attended New York University and the University of Colorado.
-After serving in the military in 1945-46, he began writing with his brother for radio in 1948 and then, for television, a period in their lives chronicled in Simon's 1993 play, "Laughter on the 23rd Floor."
+After serving in the military in 1945 and 1946, he began writing with his brother for radio in 1948, and then for television, a period in their lives chronicled in Simon's 1993 play, "Laughter on the 23rd Floor."

 The brothers wrote for such classic 1950s television series as "Your Show of Shows," 90 minutes of live, original comedy starring Caesar and Imogene Coca, and later for "The Phil Silvers Show," in which the popular comedian portrayed the conniving Army Sgt.
 Ernie Bilko.